Reporting a Provider Discrepancy

 The discrepancy reporting process follows a structured 4-stage workflow:

-1. Submission — A report is submitted through the designated reporting channel, identifying the specific listing by name and unique directory identifier, the field or claim in dispute, and the contradicting source (e.g., a state licensing board record, a federal registry entry, or official entity filings).
+1. Submission — A report is submitted through the designated reporting channel, identifying the specific provider by name and unique provider network identifier, the field or claim in dispute, and the contradicting source (e.g., a state licensing board record, a federal registry entry, or official entity filings).

 2. Triage — Editorial staff classify the report as factual or representational and assign a priority tier.
 Factual discrepancies involving active credential status or licensed jurisdiction are flagged as high priority.